stanfordpython/python-assignments/assign4/README.md

 Implement the project you have proposed, incorporating feedback that we will return to you by Monday, May 23rd at the latest.

-We’ll have a midpoint check in before Thanksgiving - asking your team to send us an update on where you guys are in your projects.

 *Note: you can only use up to one late day on this project, so that we can read through all the projects before presentations begin!*

 ### Development Strategy and Hints

 Have a plan.
 We're making you submit a project proposal so that you think about potential challenges and your plan to overcome them.

 Start small and iterate quickly.
-Python, unlike many other languages, allows you to rapidly iterate by developing your code in small steps through the interactive interpreter.
+Python, unlike many other languages, allows you to rapidly iterate.
+Consider developing your code in small steps through the interactive interpreter.

 Build incrementally and test frequently!
 This project will likely be the largest Python project you have written, so make sure each task works before moving on!

 ### Deliverables

-In addition to your code, you should submit a `README.md` file as a writeup of your final project.
+In addition to your code, you must include a `README.md` file as a writeup of your final project.
+This writeup should be meamingful, and contain a technical overview of the project and the code therein.
+In effect, you're writing documentation for your project - if the first thing someone read about your project was the README, what information do they need to know?
+We're asking you to also include a technical section to your README (although many READMEs, such as this one, are non-techincal).
+Describe the code design, the purpose of various modules, and any requirements (e.g. must run a certain version of Python, or must have a particular operating system, or must have a Postgres database running, or must have a Google account, or anything else)

+In addition, we're asking you to write installation/execution instructions.
+After we download your code, what steps do we have to perform to get it up and running?
+For many of you, the answer will just be "run the main python script," but several others will have more complex configuration.
+If we can't set up your project, we have no way to confirm that your project works correctly, so we hope that your installation instructions are clear, correct, replicable, and concise.

+Other general sections of a README usually include, but are not limited to: known bugs, contact information for the maintainer (that's you!), and credits/acknowledgements.

 ### Starter Code